janash/molecular-nodes-bug/README.md

 I've included a topology and coordinate file for a simulation of a DNA helix with 10 bases.
 You can load this in Blender using `MolecularNodes` md panel.

-**To use these test cases, use an unmodified version of MolecularNodes**
+**To use these test cases, use an unmodified version of MolecularNodes.**

 ## Test Cases